-Focus on early intervention and prevention, and the wider determinants of crime and community safety, including social inequalities, employment, skills, health, housing and environment.
+- Adopt a trauma-informed approach, recognising how ACEs impact on crime and ASB. - Focus on early intervention and prevention, and the wider determinants of crime and community safety, including social inequalities, employment, skills, health, housing and environment. - Raise awareness of the impact of ACEs with professionals to ensure they are considered before services diagnose / assess health and/or development needs.